CookedSeafood/chorus-staff/README.md

 An item where `minecraft:item_name` is "Ender Staff" is considered as an ender staff.

-An example command that gives the ender staff to yourslef:
+An example command that gives an ender staff to yourslef:

 ```mcfunction
 /give @s diamond_sword[item_name="Ender Staff"]